-We have a massive selection of animals available, including: owls, meerkats, skunks, armadillos, llamas, crested porcupines, baby crocodiles, camels and donkeys
+We have a massive selection of animals available, including: owls, meerkats, skunks, pygmy hedgehogs, fruit bats, llamas, crested porcupines, baby crocodiles, camels and donkeys

 “Wow!
 What an utterly fabulous visit from your amazing animals and their equally amazing handlers!
 The children have not stopped talking about it!
 Please pass on our huge appreciation to the lovely ladies who shared so much information about each animal.
 The Oxford Mail contacted us to find out what we had been doing for Book Week and we were able to tell them about the experience from Amazing Animals.

 Thank you so much for the truly amazing experience”

 “10 out of 10.
 It was an absolutely amazing day and the children and staff loved every minute.
 The children were in Reception and Year One were so inspired by the day that they independently made a penguin, took a penguin home and wrote thank you letters about their day.
 A child said ‘This is the best day of my life’ and another said ‘Do they have to go home’.